claytonjwong/reading/README.md

 a brighter light on a subject.
 In this way, concentrating on your reading makes the information clearer and easier to see.

-**Focus** is tuning out internal or external distrations in order to narrow your attention to the material at hand.
+**Focus** is tuning out internal or external distractions in order to narrow your attention to the material at hand.
 Focus increases your mental efficiency by minimizing the waste of resources.
-Increased focus is like looking at the subject though a magnifying glass, as it strengthens attention on the information being read and reduces attention to distrations.
+Increased focus is like looking at the subject though a magnifying glass, as it strengthens attention on the information being read and reduces attention to distractions.

 ## Mindset
 Your attention is a precious and finite resource.
 Direct it towards the end-goal of reading: comprehension.